SolidLabResearch/WhatsInAPod/content/0_abstract.md

-The current document-centric interpretation of Solid, wherein a pod is solely a hierarchy of Linked Data documents, cannot fully realize this envisaged independence, leading to fundamental interoperability and query problems and the need for associated workarounds.
+The current document-centric interpretation of Solid, wherein a pod is solely a hierarchy of Linked Data documents, cannot fully realize this envisaged independence, leading to fundamental interoperability problems and the need for associated workarounds.
 The broader longterm vision for Solid is confounded with the concrete HTTP interface to pods today,